bernasiakk/bernasiakk/README.md

 ## Hi there 👋

-👋 I’m **Szymon Bernasiak**, an aspiring **Data Engineer** with a passion for transforming raw data into actionable insights through efficient ETL pipelines and cloud technologies.
+👋 I’m **Szymon Bernasiak**, a **Data Engineer** with a passion for transforming raw data into actionable insights through efficient ETL pipelines and cloud technologies.

 🚀 **ETL Projects:**
 I have hands-on experience building scalable ETL solutions, utilizing tools such as **Azure Data Factory**, **Databricks**, and **Synapse Analytics**.
 My projects involve **cloud migrations**, **data quality management**, and **automating reporting pipelines**.
 You can explore them in the repositories below!